nanoqsh/dunge/README.md

 * Desktop, WASM and Android support
 * Customizable vertices and shaders
 * Pixel perfect render with custom layers
-* Primitives for object positioning and camera view out of the box
 * Light sources and light spaces

 ## Application area